Siege of Mantua (1796–1797): First relief

-The Castiglione 1796 Campaign Order of Battle shows French and Austrian units and organizations during the first relief of Mantua.
+The Castiglione 1796 campaign order of battle shows French and Austrian units and organizations during the first relief of Mantua.

 By requisitioning cannon from all over northern Italy, Bonaparte assembled a siege train of 179 heavy guns.
-Siege parallels were opened on 4 July and General of Division Jean-Mathieu-Philibert Sérurier put in command of operations.
-Feldmarschall-Leutnant Josef Franz Canto d'Irles commanded the 14,000-man Austrian garrison.
+Siege parallels were opened on 4 June and General of Division Jean-Mathieu-Philibert Sérurier put in command of operations.
+Feldmarschall-Leutnant Canto d'Irles commanded the 14,000-man Austrian garrison.
 Meanwhile, the Austrians replaced Beaulieu with Feldmarschall Wurmser as army commander in Italy.

 Wurmser launched the first relief of Mantua at the end of July as a three-pronged attack by 49,000 men.
 Feldmarschall-Leutnant Peter Vitus von Quosdanovich led a column of 18,000 soldiers to the west of Lake Garda.
 Wurmser commanded 24,000 men of the two center columns which moved down the Adige River east of Lake Garda.
 Feldmarschall-Leutnant Johann Mészáros von Szoboszló and 5,000 troops hovered to the east near Vicenza.
 Bonaparte, who had only 44,000 soldiers, posted his divisions in an arc to protect his siege of Mantua.
-General of Division André Masséna's 15,000 men held Rivoli Veronese on the upper Adige, General of Division Pierre Augereau with 5,000 troops held Legnago, Sérurier's 10,000 soldiers besieged Mantua, General of Division Pierre François Sauret's 4,500 men defended the west side of Lake Garda, General of Division Hyacinthe Francois Joseph Despinoy's 5,500 covered Peschiera, and 4,000 others were in reserve or on the march.
+General of Division André Masséna's 15,000 men held Rivoli Veronese on the upper Adige, General of Division Pierre Augereau with 5,000 troops held Legnago, Sérurier's 10,000 soldiers besieged Mantua, General of Division Pierre François Sauret's 4,500 men defended the west side of Lake Garda, General of Division Hyacinthe François Joseph Despinoy's 5,500 covered Peschiera, and 4,000 others were in reserve or on the march.

 Wurmser pushed Masséna back and Quosdanovich quickly seized Brescia, forcing Bonaparte to lift the siege on 1 August.
 The siege cannon being too heavy to move quickly, the French burned the gun carriages and withdrew.
 The garrison retrieved the abandoned gun tubes and dragged them into the city.
 Up to this point, the French besiegers suffered 1,200 killed and wounded, plus 898 captured.
 The defenders lost 492 killed or died of disease, 395 wounded, and 87 captured or deserted.
 There were also 3,275 soldiers on the sick list.

 After a complex series of actions, Quosdanovich's column came to grief at the Battle of Lonato on 3 August and retreated.
 Bonaparte then turned on Wurmser and defeated him at the Battle of Castiglione on 5 August.
 Before retreating up the Adige valley, Wurmser threw two brigades into the fortress and evacuated some of the sick.
 Because of the loss of his heavy cannons, Bonaparte could no longer try to reduce Mantua by breaching its walls.
 Instead, he was forced to blockade the city.